cgat-developers/ruffus/doc/tutorials/new_tutorial/output_file_names.rst

     ``subdir``, ``subpath`` were designed to help you navigate your directory hierachy with the minimum of fuss.
 For example, you might want to maintain the

+.. _new_manual.formatter.regex:

 ================================================
-Filter and parse using regular expression
+Filter and parse using regular expressions
 ================================================

     `Regular expression   <http://docs.python.org/2/library/re.html#re.MatchObject.group>`__ matches can be used with the similar syntax.